 Mr Allan Boss B. Com Doctor of Jurisprudence Executive Director Appointed 13 November 2006 Experience and Expertise Mr Boss is a Houston-based banker and lawyer with 30 years' experience providing legal services and representations to the oil and gas industry and was lead counsel to NiSource Inc, a Fortune 500 energy utility.
-Responsibilities As a part time non-executive team of the Company, Mr Boss was responsible for overseeing exploration and production activities and providing technical expertise in these areas.
+Responsibilities Mr Boss provides insight and guidance for the Company's strategy and legal guidance with regards to the Company's operations.
+He also provides liaison for the Company and its stakeholders in Houston.
 Former and current directorships in last 3 years None